nastch2000/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hugues Tchouankem is a senior research scientist in the corporate research and development department at Robert Bosch GmbH.
 He is currently involved in the publicly funded project [AI4Mobile](https://www.ai4mobile.org/en/) as work package leader.
 The main goal of the project is the design of AI-aided approaches that enable a robust prediction of the overall wireless communication performance by exploiting data from the entire mobile network.
 Aside to his professional activities, Hugues Tchouankem teaches as a Lecturer at the Department of Business and Informatics at the Hannover University of Applied Sciences and Arts where his holds the course "Vehicular Communication (V2X)" for Bachelor and Master students.
-His research interests include mobile communication, vehicular networking and artificial intelligence for mobile networks.
+His research interests include computer networks, mobile and vehicular communication with a grwowing focus on artificial intelligence for mobile networks.